mahdiit/Gufel.QrRender/README.md

 5. ⭐ Template definition to simplify production
 6. ⭐ PDF and PNG output helper
 7. ⭐ Sample and Dockerized project
-8. ⭐ Outputs work on all operating systems, Linux, Mac and Windows
+8. ⭐ Outputs work on all operating systems: Linux, Mac and Windows

 | <img src="/Asset/diff/Vectorized.png" width="60%" alt="13">  | <img src="/Asset/diff/Rasterisation.png" width="60%" alt="14"> |
 |:---:|:--:|
 | Vectorized | Rasterized |

 ## Sample:
-for start of createtion of qrcode, you need qrcode data that can be generate using payload or simple text. reffer to QRCoder for more information.
+To start the creation of qrcode, you need qrcode data that can be generated using payload or simple text. reffer to QRCoder for more information.

 ```csharp
 using var qrCodeData = QRCodeGenerator.GenerateQrCode("https://github.com/mahdiit", QRCodeGenerator.ECCLevel.M);
 ```
-main class must load resource and svg graphics for creating qr code, so we need to register default implementation and static content for resource:
+main class must load resources and svg graphics for creating qrcode, so we need to register default implementation and static content for resource:
 ```csharp
 services.AddSingleton<ILogoRepository, StaticLogoRepository>();
 services.AddSingleton<ILogoLoader, LogoLoader>();